Ethical consumerism: Criticism

-Critics argue that ethical consumerism has limited ability to effect structural change.
+Critics argue that ethical consumerism has limited ability to affect structural change.
+Berkey (2021) has argued that ethical consumerism focuses on individual consumer behavior rather than systemic change and can create a false sense of efficacy and distract from more effective methods of creating change, such as collective action and policy reform.
 Some say the actual effect of ethical consumerism is the preponderance of niche markets, while others argue that because it is difficult for consumers to obtain enough information about the outcomes of a given purchase, this prevents them from making informed ethical choices.
 Critics have also argued that the uneven distribution of wealth prevents consumerism, ethical or otherwise, from fulfilling its democratic potential.

 One study suggests that "Buying Green" serves as a license for unethical behavior.
 In their 2009 paper, "Do Green Products Make Us Better People?", Nina Mazar and Chen-Bo Zhong write:

 In line with the halo associated with green consumerism, people act more altruistically after mere exposure to green than conventional products.
 However, people act less altruistically and are more likely to cheat and steal after purchasing green products as opposed to conventional products.
 Together, the studies show that consumption is more tightly connected to our social and ethical behaviors in directions and domains other than previously thought.

 In a 2010 The Guardian article, British environmental writer and activist George Monbiot argued that green consumers who do not articulate their values are part of "a catastrophic mistake," on the grounds that such consumerism "strengthens extrinsic values" (those that "concern status and self-advancement"), thereby "making future campaigns less likely to succeed".